|1. Description - |

 - Students will discuss and learn current emergency assessment and treatment plans for the sick and injured through case based scenarios

 |5.
 Repeatability - Moved to header area.|

 |6.
 Methods of Evaluation - |

-- Attendance of all required sessions.
+- Participation in all required sessions.

 - Skills proficiency is evaluated on a Pass/Fail basis according to the skills standards from the Skills Packet.
 Skills to be tested include but limited to: Primary Survey, Patient Evaluation, CPR, Airway Management, Traction Splint, AED, KED, Bleeding Control, Helmet Removal, Emergency Childbirth.